Boards and Committees

 Audit Committee

-This committee assists the board in fulfilling its audit oversight responsibilities with respect to the organization's finances, records, and internal controls.
-The committee has a clear understanding with the outside auditors that they must maintain an open and transparent relationship with the committee and that the ultimate accountability of the outside auditors is to the board and committee.
+The primary function of Point’s Audit Committee is to assist the board in fulfilling its oversight responsibilities with respect to the audit of the organization's books and records, and the system of internal controls that the organization has established.
+The Audit Committee should have a clear understanding and maintain an open and transparent relationship with the outside auditors.
+The ultimate accountability of the outside auditors is to the Board and Audit Committee.

 Board Governance Committee

-Maintains a seamless progression of board member recruitment which is essential to transitioning new ideas into Point Foundation’s organizational structure.
-The Board Governance Committee assumes this important backstage administrative role by overseeing succession, performance accountability, and board leadership training.
+Maintaining a seamless progression of board member recruitment is essential to transitioning new members and ideas into Point Foundation’s organizational structure.
+The Board Governance Committee assumes this all-important administrative role by overseeing succession, performance accountability, and board leadership training.

 Nominating Subcommittee

-The Board Governance Nominating Subcommittee's purpose is to nominate candidates for officer positions within the organization.
-The subcommittee ensures board leadership are qualified and knowledgeable people representing the best interests of the organization including skills, diversity, and community involvement.
-This subcommittee nominates persons held up for vote by others as to their comparative quality or value.
+The purpose of the Nominating Subcommittee is to oversee the nomination process for officer positions within the organization.
+It is imperative that officers are qualified and knowledgeable board members who represent the best interests of the organization.
+Key qualifications usually include skills, diversity, and community involvement.
+The Nominating Subcommittee’s primary purpose is to ensure nominations are held up for vote by others for their comparative quality or value.

 Development and Marketing Committee

-The Development and Marketing Committee provides advice and guidance on Point Foundation’s overall comprehensive development and marketing strategy.
-It helps to ensure a consistent and active marketing strategy for the purposes of fundraising, awareness and branding not only to its constituents and the LGBTQ community and donors, but also the public at large.
-The committee members also serve as ambassadors to the board to communicate giving and awareness goals and strategies, and enlist participation in development and marketing campaigns.
+The Development and Marketing Committee advises and provides support for Point Foundation’s overall comprehensive development and marketing strategy.
+It helps to ensure a consistent and active strategy for the purposes of fundraising, awareness, and branding – not only to its constituents and the LGBTQ community and donors – but also the public at large.
+Committee members also serve as ambassadors to the Board to communicate giving and awareness goals and strategies and enlist participation in development and marketing campaigns.

 Diversity, Equity & Inclusion Committee

-The purpose of the Diversity, Equity & Inclusion Committee is to provide an advisory role, integrate initiatives, and ensure accountability on DE&I. We value individual differences and the benefits it brings to Point.
-It enables us to effectively grow by developing respected representation through our board members and the scholars that we serve while giving back through our personal experiences and efforts thereby adding immediate value.
+The purpose of the Diversity, Equity & Inclusion Committee is to provide an advisory role, integrate initiatives, and ensure accountability on Diversity, Equity & Inclusion (DE&I).
+Point values individual differences and the benefits they bring to the organization.
+Diversity enables us to effectively grow by developing respected representation through our board members and the scholars that we serve while giving back through our personal experiences and efforts, thereby adding immediate value.

 Finance and Technology Committee

-This committee provides financial analysis, advice, and oversight of the organization’s budget.
-Their responsibility is to ensure the organization is operating with the financial resources it needs to provide programs and services to the scholars.
-Task areas include budgeting, financial planning, and investment management, financial reporting, and the creation and monitoring of internal controls and accountability policies.
-The committee also focuses on leveraging technology to improve adoption, innovation, and satisfaction at Point, as well as issues concerning on-site and at-home work environments and the Point website.
+The Finance and Technology Committee provides financial analysis, advice, and oversight of the organization’s budget.
+The committee ensures the organization is operating with the budgeted resources it needs to provide programs and services to the scholars.
+Typical task areas include budgeting, financial planning and investment management, financial reporting, and the creation and monitoring of internal controls and accountability policies.

 Program Committee